 5. Driving here can be…interesting

 We hear lots of complaints about the drivers in Santa Fe, but take them with a grain of salt because we live in a small town and such things are talked about in small towns.
 The truth is we’re not anywhere near the worst drivers in the United States.
 Mostly you will need to be prepared for drivers going under the speed limit.
 Oh, and tourists trying to figure out our whacky streets.
+And if you’re coming from a big city, we don’t tend to honk our horns unless someone is looking at their cell phone when the light turns green.

 If you move here, you will likely be one of those people trying to figure out our street system.
 It’s based on the Spanish plaza system, where the plaza mayor is the center of the city and all roads radiate from there.
 Also, Santa Fe was founded more than 400 years ago, so many of the streets were really built as cart paths for foot and horse traffic.
 If you’ve been to Europe, you’ll have some understanding of how windy the streets can be.